expressjs/session/README.md

   - `true` The "X-Forwarded-Proto" header will be used.
   - `false` All headers are ignored and the connection is considered secure only if there is a direct TLS/SSL connection.
-  - `undefined` Use the "trust proxy" setting from express
+  - `undefined` Uses the "trust proxy" setting from express

 ##### resave

 Forces the session to be saved back to the session store, even if the session was never modified during the request.
-Depending on your store this may be necessary, but it can also create race conditions where a client has two parallel requests to your server and changes made to the session in one request may get overwritten when the other request ends, even if it made no changes (this behavior also depends on what store you're using).
+Depending on your store this may be necessary, but it can also create race conditions where a client makes two parallel requests to your server and changes made to the session in one request may get overwritten when the other request ends, even if it made no changes (this behavior also depends on what store you're using).